 Temple Law Review and Temple University Beasley School of Law’s Advocacy Program solicits articles each year for the “Annual Edward D. Ohlbaum Paper in Advocacy.”
 Professor Ohlbaum, a national leader in trial advocacy education and director of advocacy programs at Temple University Beasley School of Law until his death in March of 2014, was a scholar of the law of evidence committed to teaching advocacy with emphasis on students and practitioners mastering skills, evidence law, and professionalism.

-Essays on legal advocacy are welcome.
+Essays on evidence and advocacy are welcome.
 The best essay will be published in the Temple Law Review Online, as well as on Temple’s Advocacy and Evidence Resources website.
 Additionally, the winning author will receive a prize of $250.
 The essay will be judged on the following criteria: originality, usefulness to advocates and students of advocacy, and reflection of the values Professor Ohlbaum exhibited and taught.
-Essay length should be 8,000 words or less.
+Essay length should be 8,000 words or fewer.

-Submissions should be made electronically, in Microsoft Word (.doc or .docx) or PDF format, to Professor Jules Epstein, Director of Advocacy Programs (firstname.lastname@example.org) no later than January 10th each year.
+For the next cycle, papers need to be submitted by January 1, 2023.
+Submissions should be made electronically, in Microsoft Word (.doc or .docx) or PDF format, to Professor Jules Epstein, Director of Advocacy Programs (firstname.lastname@example.org).